Table of Contents

 It’s a Pinterest-style WordPress portfolio theme for those perfectionists who are stuck with the bewildering variety of designs and cannot decide what’s the most creative one for their photographs.
 This theme won’t make you think too much!

 It is rich visually (thanks to your photos!) and doesn’t include any redundant functionally: minimal design, intelligent image rendering, and no confusing plugins.
 Isn’t it what you are looking for?

 Cool name, eh?

-If you are an experienced photographer, Uncle Bob or nifty fifty names shouldn’t sound strange to you.
+If you are an experienced photographer, Uncle Bob or nifty fifty lingo shouldn’t sound strange to you.

 Uncle Bob was out of the question, of course… But the ‘nifty fifty’ was really the name to build a strong association with this photographer portfolio WordPress theme – it’s just as lightweight and professional as the renowned 50mm lens.
 Just don’t say it’s a myth! 🙂

 It strives for simplicity.
 The navigation buttons are maximum simple, the photos in Pinterest style are in the spotlight, keeping their original parameters without cropping.